ESA title

 For the Arctic Weather Satellite prototype, OHB Sweden leads the industrial consortium, which includes Omnisys Sweden as the prime contractor for the microwave radiometer and Thales Alenia Space France as prime contractor for the ground segment.
 The industrial team includes 31 companies, including 14 small and medium-sized enterprises from 12 ESA Member States.

-Looking forward, ESA would develop the envisaged constellation in cooperation with Eumetsat, along the same agreement that led to the implementation of the generations of Meteosat and MetOp satellites.
+Looking to the future, ESA would develop the envisaged constellation in cooperation with Eumetsat, along the same lines as the generations of Meteosat and MetOp series.

 Back to Arctic Weather Satellite homepage